-Because the NetWare Accelerated Upgrade utility does not install licenses, use NetWare Administrator to install license certificates on the new NetWare 5.1 server.
+Because the NetWare Accelerated Upgrade utility does not install licenses, use iManage via NetWare Web Manager to install license certificates on the new NetWare 6 server.

-NOTE: If licenses are installed at the [Root] of the NDS tree or you are on a MLA account, you may not need to install additional licenses.
+NOTE: If licenses are installed at the [Root] of the NDS tree or you are on an MLA account, you might not need to install additional licenses.